 Predictive Analytics for Inventory Management

 Predictive analytics takes things even further.
 With machine learning models, you can predict which products are likely to trend, when customers might churn, or what items to cross-sell.
 It’s like having a fortune teller for your business, only backed by data instead of magic.
+AI predicts what will sell, helping you stock just enough.
+For example, if data indicates that “red dresses” will trend for Valentine’s Day, consider ordering more in January.

 Turn Raw Data into Actionable Insights and Reporting